Donald S. Day

 Donald Satterlee Day (May 15, 1895 – October 1, 1966) was an American reporter in northern Europe for the Chicago Tribune in the 1920s and 1930s.
 As a broadcaster on German radio for several months during World War II, he argued that the United States should support Nazi Germany in its war against the Soviet Union.
 Following the Allied victory in Europe, he was twice arrested by U.S. authorities and investigated for treason, but no charges were brought.
-Due to his position in eastern Europe as a reporter for many years, Day was able to provide the U.S. government with tips about Soviet espionage agents, which played a part in his charges being dropped.
+Due to his position in eastern Europe as a reporter for many years, Day was able to provide the U.S. government with tips about Soviet espionage agents.
+This played a part in the case against him being dropped.

 Early life and family

 Donald Day was born in Brooklyn, New York, on May 15, 1895, to John I. and Grace Bryant (née Satterlee) Day.
 He had two brothers, Samuel Houston Day and John I. Day II, and two sisters, Grace Delafield Day and Dorothy Day, who was a noted Catholic social activist and has been considered for canonization by the Catholic Church since 1983.
 He followed his father, who was editor of the New York Morning Telegraph, into journalism, and worked for The Day Book, a tabloid newspaper aimed at the working-class market which campaigned on behalf of labor unions and the right of women to vote.

-On August 13, 1917, Day enlisted in the United States naval aviation and was honorably discharged at the end of World War I. Upon completion of his military service, he returned to New York and worked as a sports reporter for The Morning Telegraph.
-He later became the editor of the New York World.
+On August 13, 1917, Day enlisted in the United States naval aviation and was honorably discharged at the end of World War I. Upon completion of his military service, he returned to New York and worked as a sports reporter for The Morning Telegraph and worked for a time for the New York World.